Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

+equipped with the flat cone metric.
 This motivates us to try to understand the relationship between these metrics.
-More generally, we would like to study deformations of Calabi-Yau metrics on a complete noncompact Calabi-Yau manifold with Euclidean volume growth.
-Complete noncompact Calabi-Yau manifolds also serve as local models in gluing constructions of compact Calabi-Yau manifolds, so this question of uniqueness is also natural in this respect.
+More generally, we would like to study deformations of Calabi-Yau metrics on a Calabi-Yau manifold with maximal volume growth.
+Since such manifolds also serve as local models in various gluing constructions of compact Calabi-Yau manifolds, the question of uniqueness is also natural in this respect.

-In Conlon-Hein \cite{ConlonHeinI}, the first step to deformations of AC Calabi-Yau metrics is to show that a harmonic function with subquadratic growth is pluriharmonic.
-This result can be seen as the linearized version of the uniqueness of the complex Monge-Amp\'ere equation under small perturbation.
-In this paper, we generalize this result of Conlon-Hein (see Theorem 3.8 and Corollary 3.9 in \cite{ConlonHeinI}) to the following:
+In Conlon-Hein \cite{ConlonHeinI}, the rigidity of AC Calabi-Yau metrics is shown by first showing that a harmonic function with subquadratic growth is pluriharmonic.
+This particular result can be seen as the linearized version of the rigidity of the complex Monge-Amp\`ere equation.
+In this paper, we generalize this result (see Theorem 3.8 and Corollary 3.9 in \cite{ConlonHeinI}) to the following:

-\begin{theorem} Let $M$ be a complete noncompact Ricci-flat manifold with Euclidean volume growth.
-Let $u$ be a harmonic $1$-form on $M$.
+\begin{theorem} Let $M$ be a complete noncompact Ricci-flat manifold with maximal volume growth.
+Let $u$ be a harmonic $1$-form on $M$, and by this we mean that $(dd^*+d^*d)u=0$.
 Suppose $u$ has sublinear growth, i.e. there exist constants $C>0$ and $s<1$ such that

-where $r=r(x)=d(x,p)$ is the distance function from a fixed point $p \in M$.
+where $r$ is the distance function from a fixed point $p \in M$.
 Then $u = df$, where $f$ is a subquadratic harmonic function. \end{theorem}

-\begin{remark} (1) Theorem \ref{maintheorem} can be seen as an analog of the Liouville theorem of Cheng \cite{Cheng} that every harmonic function with sublinear growth on a complete manifold with nonnegative Ricci curvature is constant.
-(2) The theorem is false without the assumption of Euclidean volume growth.
-One counterexample is the Taub-NUT manifold, which is $\C^2$ equipped with a hyperk\"ahler metric with cubic volume growth.
-See Remark 3.10 in \cite{ConlonHeinI} for details. \end{remark}
+Theorem \ref{maintheorem} can be seen as an analogue of the Liouville theorem of Cheng \cite{Cheng} that every harmonic function with sublinear growth on a complete manifold with nonnegative Ricci curvature is constant.
+As a corollary, we have